NetLogo/NW-Extension/README.md

 The result is reported as a list of lists of turtles.
 Note that one turtle can be a member of more than one maximal clique at once.

+The primitive uses the [Bron–Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and only works with undirected links.

 #### biggest-maximal-clique
 `nw:biggest-maximal-clique`

 The biggest maximal clique is, as its name implies, the biggest [clique](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) in the current snapshot.
 The result is reported a list of turtles in the clique.
 If more than one cliques are tied for the title of biggest clique, only one of them is reported at random.

+The primitive uses the [Bron–Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and only works with undirected links.

 ### Generators